 Last updated: 14 August 2020

-Mox (Mox/we/us) will collect your personal data to help us operate as a bank.
-Broadly, Mox will collect, process and store the personal data you provide to us (such as your name, date of birth, identity card number, correspondence address, phone number, email address, nationality, credit-related information or even “sensitive” data such as your facial image, and videos and voice recordings of you that you make while communicating with us) to keep you and Mox secure, meet our business obligations and comply with the law.
-This includes establishing, maintaining and operating your Mox Account or other accounts, Mox Card (and any other Mox product or service you use), also providing rewards and running competitions and games.
-The provisions of this PICS form part of the account terms and conditions (including the terms applicable to your use of our App) and any other agreement or arrangements you enter into with Mox.
+Mox Bank Limited (“Mox”, “we”, “us”) will collect your personal data to help us operate as a bank.
+Broadly, Mox will collect, process and store the personal data you provide to us (such as your name, date of birth, identity card number, correspondence address, phone number, email address, nationality, credit-related information or even ‘sensitive’ data such as your facial image, and videos and voice recordings of you that you make while communicating with us) to keep you and Mox secure, meet our business obligations and comply with the law.
+This includes establishing, maintaining and operating your Mox Account and other accounts, Mox Card (and any other Mox product or service you use), and also providing rewards and running competitions and games.
+The provisions of this PICS form part of the account terms and conditions (including the terms applicable to your use of the Mox app) and any other agreement or arrangements you enter into with Mox.

 We collect your data so we can provide the best possible service to you.
 If you do not provide us with the personal data we require from you, we may not be able to establish, maintain or provide our products and services to you.

 We will collect personal data from our customers and other individuals in connection with the purposes set out in this PICS.
-These customers and other individuals may include the following, and we refer to them collectively as “you/your” in this PICS:
+These customers and other individuals may include the following, and we refer to them collectively as “you”, or “your” in this PICS:

-A. applicants or account-holders of Mox products or services;
+(a) applicants and account-holders of Mox products or services;

 We may use your data for any of the following purposes: